SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 Nissan is putting a V6 in the new Xterra.
 Not a turbocharged four with a clever tune and a marketing sheet full of torque figures.
 A V6.
 The kind of engine that doesn't need explaining at a trailhead.

 Every other manufacturer is chasing efficiency numbers with small-displacement boost.
 Some of those engines are genuinely good.
-Some of them feel like a compromise wearing a press release.
+The Ford Bronco's 2.3 is a real piece of engineering.
+The new Tacoma's 2.4 turbo-four makes a compelling case on paper.
+But there's a growing list of trail rigs that feel like they're working too hard to sound effortless — engines hunting for the right gear, turbos spooling up a half-second after you needed them.
 Nissan looked at all of it and decided their buyer doesn't want that.

 They're probably right.

 The Xterra doesn't need to win a comparison test.
-It needs to be the thing its people reach for.
-Keeping the V6 is a statement that Nissan knows who those people are.
+It needs to be the thing its people reach for without thinking twice.
+Keeping the V6 is a statement that Nissan knows who those people are — and decided they were worth building for.

 End — Filed from the desk